hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I would imagine you'd just build from source if you need some other version

 [21:32:17](#1631223137427qwtff:gitter.im) <RayMPerry (RaycatWhoDat)>:
-It's not terribly hard if even I can do it í ½í¸›
+It's not terribly hard if even I can do it ğŸ˜›

 [22:04:33](#1631225073437vFSUU:gitter.im) <greggirwin (Gregg Irwin)>:
 @rebolek kept some up for a while, but had server issues so they may not be available right now.
 I think someone else picked up the torch, maybe @loziniak?